 I received a question the other day from Brandon asking:

-“I read that eating fiber is good for your health, especially lowering cholesterol.
+“I read that eating fiber is good for your health, especially cholesterol.
 Unfortunately, after about a month of having more fiber, I didn’t see much of an improvement in my cholesterol levels.
-Should I stop having the fiber or is there a special type of fiber that lowers cholesterol or is this just another big fat lie?… Please help, I don’t want to waste my money and time.”
+Should I stop having the fiber or is there a special type of fiber for cholesterol or is this just another big fat lie?… Please help, I don’t want to waste my money and time.”

 Well, this is hard for me to answer accurately in regards to Brandon’s situation because: